 In 1891 Nelson and Noami's daughter Caroline Jane Geal was a domestic servant, aged 15 living and working for Louisa Beal, a 61 year old widow living on her own means at 5 St Matthews Drive, St Leonards.
-On 3 April 1899 Caroline Jane Geal married Herbert Metcalfe at St Margarets, Regents Park.
+On 3 April 1899 Caroline married Herbert Metcalfe at St Margaret's, Regents Park.
 Both give their address as 97 Regents Park Road.
 Herbert, a 27 year old doorman was the son of William Metcalfe (deceased).
 Caroline's father is shown as a potmaker.

-Nelson and Noami's son Walter Richard Geal married Alice Road Broadhurst in 1902 in Lambeth.
+Nelson and Noami's son Walter Richard Geal married Alice Rose Broadhurst in 1902 in Lambeth.
 Alice Rose Broadhurst may have been baptised on 14 July 1878 in Silchester, Hants, the daughter of Ann Broadhurst.
 In 1911 they were living at 25 Darlington Road, West Norwood where Walter was a general labourer and Alice worked in a laundry.
-They had at least four children
+They had at least eight children

 - Irene Geal.
 Born 1901 in Hastings